You are here

 Is there an international school in Roskilde?

-Yes!
 Skt.
-Josef’s School in Roskilde has recently opened up an International Department.
-The teaching is based on the highly respected International Cambridge Curriculum, which is already used in more than 160 countries around the world.
-This offers international families the possibility to move around the world, whilst following the same school system, ensuring their children have continuity with their education.
+Josef’s has both an International and Danish department.
+The international section provides quality education to expats and returning Danes that wish for thir children to continue their international schooling.
+The teaching is based on the highly respected Cambridge International Curriculum, which is used in more than 160 countries around the world which ensuring children have continuity with their education.

 What if my child doesn't know Danish?